King's Trust: Development Awards

-The Prince's Trust Development Awards remove young people's financial barriers to enable them to take the next step into work, education or training.
+The King's Trust Development Awards remove young people's financial barriers to enable them to take the next step into work, education or training.
 Covering course fees, transport or equipment, eligible young people can receive up to £500.

 Mosaic Mentoring

 Mosaic moved into the Prince's Trust in April 2016.
 Its programmes – which run in primary and secondary schools and prisons and include an Enterprise challenge competition – aim to bridge the aspirations-attainment gap by linking young people with inspirational role models and helping boost their confidence, self-efficacy and long-term employability.